 Overall, our findings are highly clinically relevant, as the lung represents a central organ for the circulation of blood and is an opportunistic site for metastatic colonization of circulating tumor cells (CTCs), which can originate from several primary tumor organ sites that include breast, colorectal, head-and-neck, urogenital, gynecological and lymphatic cancers[127-132].
-Considering that these biologically different cell types have the potential to colonize the lung, the analysis of EBC from lung tumor-bearing animal models established using metastatic cancer cells originating from different tissue types may help identify common metastatic miRNAs (e.g., the miR-200 metastatic cluster was detected in both our mouse EBC datasets) as well as primary tumor site-specific miRNAs, which may help with the development of molecular assays for early and non-invasive detection of the type of EBC collection system, proper representation of lung cancer types and stages for adequate power analyses, and most importantly, evaluation of the reproducibility and sensitivity of the purification and quantification assays will be necessary to determine the usefulness of EBC and exhaled tumor EV biomarkers for the non-invasive detection of human lung cancers.
+Considering that these biologically different cell types have the potential to colonize the lung, the analysis of EBC from lung tumor-bearing animal models established using metastatic cancer cells originating from different tissue types may help identify common metastatic miRNAs (e.g., the miR-200 metastatic cluster was detected in both our mouse EBC datasets) as well as primary tumor site-specific miRNAs, which may help with the development of molecular assays for early and non-invasive detection of metastatic lung disease.
+However, to determine its applicability to human EBC studies, careful evaluation of the type of EBC collection system, proper representation of lung cancer types and stages for adequate power analyses, and most importantly, evaluation of the reproducibility and sensitivity of the purification and quantification assays will be necessary to determine the usefulness of EBC and exhaled tumor EV biomarkers for the non-invasive detection of human lung cancers.